-From the badlands and rolling ranch lands surrounding the Lower North Thompson to the highest peak in the Canadian Rockies at Mount Robson, the North Thompson Valley stretches over 330 kilometres (205 miles) through the world’s only inland temperate rainforest.
+Take a journey from the badlands and rolling ranch lands that surround the Lower North Thompson.
+Make your way up to the highest peak in the Canadian Rockies at Mount Robson.
+The North Thompson Valley stretches over 330 kilometres (205 miles) through the world’s only inland temperate rainforest.
 Following the flow of the North Thompson River, the Yellowhead Highway connects BC’s Lower Mainland and the city of Vancouver with the Canadian Rockies and Jasper, Alberta.
-A vast, rugged Canadian wilderness dotted with rural small towns and Canada’s alpine resort, the North Thompson Valley includes the communities and hamlets of Heffley Creek, Sun Peaks, Barriere, McLure, Louis Creek, Darfield, Little Fort, Blackpool, Clearwater/Wells Gray, Birch Island, Vavenby, Avola, Blue River and Valemount.
+The North Thompson Valley is a vast, rugged Canadian wilderness, dotted with rural small towns and Canada’s alpine resort.
+It’s here you will find the communities and hamlets of Heffley Creek, Sun Peaks, Barriere, McLure, Louis Creek, Darfield, Little Fort, Blackpool, Clearwater/Wells Gray, Birch Island, Vavenby, Avola, Blue River and Valemount.

 Sun Peaks and Heffley Creek

 Sun Peaks Resort (population: 500) is easy to access from the Lower Mainland via Highway 5, or by flying into the Kamloops airport, located only 45 minutes south of the village, turning off at the hamlet of Heffley Creek.